Rick Ciocci, Ph.D.

 Joanna F. DeFranco, Ph.D.

-Joanna F. DeFranco, assistant professor of information science, earned her doctorate in computer and information sciences from New Jersey Institute of Technology, a master of science in computer engineering from Villanova University, and a bachelor of science in electrical engineering from Penn State.
-She teaches several courses in software and systems engineering as well as information science, including project management, problem solving, and software systems design.
-Prior to entering higher learning in 2001, Dr. DeFranco worked in industry as a software engineer for Motorola and for the Naval Air Development Center in Warminster, Pennsylvania.
+Joanna F. DeFranco, assistant professor of software engineering, earned her doctorate in computer and information sciences from New Jersey Institute of Technology, a master of science in computer engineering from Villanova University, and a bachelor of science in electrical engineering from Penn State University.
+She has worked as an Electronics Engineer for the Navy as well as a Software Engineer at Motorola.
+Her research interests include software engineering teams, effective teamwork, internet of things, and software-intensive critical systems.

 Nil H. Ergin, Ph.D.

-Nil H. Ergin, assistant professor of systems engineering, earned her doctorate in systems engineering and master of science in engineering management from the University of Missouri-Rolla (currently known as Missouri University of Science and Technology).
+Nil H. Ergin, associate professor of systems engineering, earned her doctorate in systems engineering and master of science in engineering management from the University of Missouri-Rolla (currently known as Missouri University of Science and Technology).
 She also holds a baccalaureate degree in environmental engineering from Istanbul Technical University.
-Prior to joining Penn State Great Valley, Dr. Ergin taught at The University of Texas at El Paso and University of Missouri-Rolla.
-Dr. Ergin's research interests include model-based systems engineering, system of systems, systems architecting, and multi-agent systems.
-She teaches courses in systems engineering including systems integration, verification and validation, systems modeling, and systems architecture.
+Prior to joining Penn State Great Valley, Dr. Ergin worked within the Research Institute for Manufacturing and Engineering Systems at the University of Texas at El Paso.
+She was also a Postdoctoral Fellow at the University of Missouri-Rolla.
+Dr. Ergin's research interests include system of systems engineering, complex adaptive systems, model-based systems engineering, and multi-agent systems.
+She teaches courses in systems engineering, systems verification, validation and testing, requirements engineering, and systems and software architecture.
+Dr. Ergin is also affiliated with the Systems Engineering Research Center (SERC), a DoD funded University Affiliated Research Center where she was the investigator for Penn State University in a multi-phased collaborative research effort among multiple universities that worked on modeling different aspects of system of systems acquisition.
+She is a member of IEEE and INCOSE.

 Kathryn W. Jablokow, Ph.D.